nasa/DdsJs/README.md

 The assumption is the destination NPM project implements an interface layer between NodeJS code and a DDS domain, as prescribed by definitions specified in an IDL file.
-The `examples` folder in the **DDS.js** repository shows one way to produce such an add-on, although it is not the only way the `dds-js-devkit` package may be used.
+The `examples` folder in the **DDS.js** repository shows one way to produce such an add-on, although it is not the only way the `dds-js` package may be used.

 The package brings with it the following top-level items: